terjanq/Flag-Capture/Practice/CTFLearn/GridIt/README.md

 And voila, all of the points have vanished!

-In the mean time I had also tried some more advanced object manipulation.
-For example giving a wrong formatted serialized data results with the following error:
+In the mean time I had also tried more advanced object manipulation.
+For example, giving a wrong formatted serialized data results with the following error:
 > <br />
 > <b>Notice</b>:  unserialize(): Error at offset 62 of 70 bytes in <b>/usr/share/nginx/html/web/grid/controller.php</b>on line <b>65</b><br />
 > <br />